Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/Brotli/README.md

   * The EasyConfig file is based on one from the University of Antwerpen which itself is based on a standard EasyBuilders recipe.

+  * From CPE 23.12 on, license information was added and the sanity checks were improved.
+    The libraries were also moved from lib64 to lib.